What Will You Study

 - Tropical Diseases

-International Bacc: 36 points overall with 16 points from best three HL courses
+International Baccalaureate 36 points overall with 16 points from the best 3 Higher Level subjects including 6 in two Higher Level science subjects.

 Recent graduates have found work as microbiologists, immunologists and wildlife consultants.
 Others have gone on to further study in Biomedicine, Cell and Tissue Engineering and Conservation Management.
 Transferable skills are particularly useful in teaching as well as fields involving data analysis, such as accounting and finance.